farmOS/farmOS/docs/hosting/migration.md

 **Beware that this may result in loss of data/context if the separate fields were being used intentionally.
 It is recommended that logs be reviewed manually to understand whether or not the data is needed.**

+After running the migration with this setting, warnings for each log will be stored, and can be viewed with:

+    drush migrate:messages [migration_id]